 10 December 1958: Using a Boeing 707 leased from Pan American World Airways, National Airlines became the first U.S. airline to operate jet airliners within the United States.

-Pan American’s Clipper America, N710PA, a Boeing 707-121, departed Idlewild Airport (IDL), New York City, new York, at 9:54 a.m., Eastern Standard Time, bound for Miami International Airport (MIA), 949 nautical miles (1,092 statute miles/1,756 kilometers) to the south-southwest.
+Pan American’s Clipper America, N710PA, a Boeing 707-121, departed Idlewild Airport (IDL), New York City, New York, at 9:54 a.m., Eastern Standard Time, bound for Miami International Airport (MIA), Florida, 949 nautical miles (1,092 statute miles/1,756 kilometers) to the south-southwest.
 The National Airlines pilots were Captain Roger Whittacker and Captain David B. Gannon.
 The airliner carried 102 passengers.

 N710PA arrived at Miami at 12:39 p.m.
 Departing Miami at 2:13 p.m., returned to New York and touched down at Idlewild at 4:52 p.m.
 The 707 was flown on a scheduled Pan Am flight that night.